Copilot-Language/copilot-sbv/README.md

 ========
 [copilot-sbv](http://hackage.haskell.org/package/copilot-sbv) Another back-end
-that translates to [SBV](http://hackage.haskell.org/package/sbv), using its code generator to generate hard real-time C code as well.
-The ad
+that translates to [SBV](http://hackage.haskell.org/package/sbv), using its code generator to generate hard real-time C code as well, with ACSL contracts, for the value-analysis plugin and compiling the code with CompCert.

 Copilot is a stream (i.e., infinite lists) domain-specific language (DSL) in Haskell that compiles into embedded C.  Copilot is similar in spirit to